-Also S. norvegicus was found in the extended survey area in 2014, about 40 % of the amount found in the standard survey area by numbers.
+Also S. norvegicus was found in the extended survey area in 2015, about 27 % of the amount found in the standard survey area by numbers.
 The indices have remained low since 1999 for all length groups.
-This indicates that at least the last fifteen year classes are very weak.
-A smaller proportion of S. mentella was found in the extended survey area in 2014, only about 7 % of the amount found in the standard survey area by numbers.
+This indicates that the last twenty year classes are very weak.
+A smaller proportion of S. mentella was found in the extended survey area in 2014, about 14 % of the amount found in the standard survey area by numbers.
 Since 2007-2008 both recruitment and the number of larger S. mentella has been at a fairly high level.
-There was a large and unexplained increase in the indices for most size groups of S. viviparus from 2013 to 2014, and the total index is the highest in the time series back to 1986.
+There was a large and unexplained increase in the indices for most size groups of S. viviparus from 2013 to 2014, when the total index reached the highest in the time series back to 1986.
+The 2015 indices for S. viviparus are similar to those in 2014.